Temes-class monitor

-The Temes class was a class of originally Austro-Hungarian river monitor warships used during World War I. A notable member was Bodrog (later the Yugoslav monitor Sava).
+The Temes class consisted of two river monitors built for the Austro-Hungarian Navy that saw service during World War I. A notable member was Bodrog (later the Yugoslav monitor Sava).

 Description

 They were armed with two 120 mmL/35 guns in single gun turrets, a single 120 mmL/10 howitzer in a central pivot mount, and two 37 mm guns.
 The maximum range of the Škoda 120 mm guns was 10 km, and the howitzer could fire its 20 kg shells a maximum of 6.2 km.
 The armour consisted of belt, bulkheads and gun turrets 40 mm thick, and deck armour 25 mm thick.
 The armour on the conning tower was 75 mm thick.
 The gun turrets also had armour 75 mm thick.